mvirgo/Advanced-Lane-Lines/README.md

 plt.ylim(720, 0)
 plt.show()
 ```
-The calculated line is not perfectly parallel, but it stil does a decent job.
+The calculated line is not perfectly parallel, but it still does a decent job.
 ![Sliding Windows](https://github.com/mvirgo/Advanced-Lane-Lines/blob/master/Images/sliding_window.PNG "Using sliding windows")

 Note that I ended up saving important information about the lines into separate classes - I do not end up using it for much in my current final version, but a previous iteration in which I took on the challenge videos (further discussed in the "Discussion" section at the end) included various checks utilizing this information.
 The "try" and "except" portions are based on various errors I ran into working on the challenge videos.